mekatronik-achmadi/archmate/archiso/readme.md

 Any my custom package recipes that build these ISO can be found [here](https://github.com/mekatronik-achmadi/archmate/tree/main/pkgbuilds/custom).

+## Disk Partition

+Recommendation:
+- EFI Disk: 200MB
+- Root Disk: 55GB or more
+- Optional Home: 50GB or more

 ## Download Example

 There are two variants: Openbox and MATE.